aakashbhusal7/freshworks-assignment/README.md

 # Development
 * Written in 100% Kotlin
-* MVVM pattern
+* MVVM architecture
-* Coroutines and retrofit for netowrking operations
+* Coroutines and retrofit for networking operations
 * Room library for database
 * Glide for image processing and display
 * Dagger Hilt for dependency injection